Sameerzahiddd/Personal-Portfolio/content/projects/ScaleAI.md

 showInProjects: true
 ---

-Led the Scale AI research team to explore bias mitigation strategies for machine learning models in educational technology.
+Led the Scale AI research team to explore bias mitigation strategies for machine learning models in hiring technology.